-ORACLE\HOME/bin/soaversion.sh

-ORACLE HOME\bin\soaversion.bat
+.
+ORACLE_HOME/bin/soaversion.sh

+ORACLE_HOME\bin\soaversion.cmd

-2. Run the Ant project, as follows:
+3. Run the Ant project, as follows:

 '''

-ant -f ORACLE HOME/bin/ant-sca-upgrade.xml
+ant -f ORACLE_HOME/bin/ant-sca-upgrade.xml

 -Dsource sourceDir

 -Dtarget targetDir

 -DappName app_name

+bpel_or_mediator_identifier

 '''

-When you run the Ant command, note the following:

-- Your BPEL files from the source directory are migrated to the target directory you specified on the command line.
-The migration tool creates an application subdirectory using the value you entered as the appName value on the command - The sourceDir you specified on the command line can be the bpel folder, the parent directory that hosts the bpel folder, or the Oracle Enterprise Service Bus project folder.

-Note that the source directory is backed up before migration; if you must re-run the upgrade, be sure to restore the source files using the backup that was created before the invoking the tool.
-You can identify the backup directory by the ".backup" suffix in its name.

-- The sourceDir and targetDir parameters must be fully-qualified path names. - After upgrade, the logs can be found in the following output directory:

-'''

-ORACLE_HOME/upgrade/logs

-'''
+For examples of using the Oracle SOA Suite Command-Line Upgrade Tool, see Example 9-5 and Example 9-6.

+For a description of each command-line argument, see Table 9-2.

-- After upgrade, you must run the SCA-Compiler (ant-sca-compile.xml) which will verify the migrated sources.
-Because the SCA-Upgrade will not generate complete artifacts in all cases, you will see some errors or warnings from SCA-Compiler with pointers on how to fix them.
-Check the SCA Compiler for reference. - After getting a clean pass from the SCA-Compiler you can use the ant-sca-package.xml tool to package your application.
+4. After the upgrade is comlpete, run the SCA-Compiler (ant-sca-compile.xml) which will verify the migrated sources.

+Because the SCA-Upgrade will not generate complete artifacts in all cases, you will see some errors or warnings from SCA-Compiler with information on how to fix them.
+Check the SCA Compiler for reference.

+After you get a clean pass from the SCA-Compiler, use the ant-sca-package.xml tool to package your application.

 You can then deploy the application using ant-sca-deploy.xml.
 After deployment, your project will be available to the server for testing.